andreikovna/andreikovna/README.md

 ## Hi there 👋

 ### 🚀About Me
-🎓 I decided to change direction and find my place in the IT-sphere.
-I'm a hardworking and flexible person who is open to change.
+🎓 I'm a hardworking and flexible person who is open to change.
 I believe I’m a fast learner and a good team player.
 I guess a combination of these qualities and skills will make me a good fit.

+Experience in Javascript, TypeScript, React, NextJS, React-Router, Redux, Redux Toolkit, Webpack, Styled Components, NodeJS, NestJS, GraphQL, PostgreSQL, TypeORM, AntDesign, Material UI, Docker, unit testing

   <!-- I'm currently **looking for a job as a Frontend React Developer!** -->